panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-08-27_ESS-Weekly.md

 - ~~[ ] DST: Look at iFitlab - formulate ticket (Likely Jupyter is the alternative, going forward)~~
 - ~~[ ] Linda: Update development courses @e-neutrons.org to use ucph wiki, in progress. (awaiting Linda return)~~
 - ~~[ ] Linda & Peter: Check which non-standard courses exist, to communicate new wiki and structure from January 2020 (awaiting Linda return)~~
+- [X] Peter: Look for tools to check for broken / wrong links on the moodle-side
 - [X] Peter: Expose login on front-page
 - [X] Thomas: setup meeting with Jean-Francois regarding AAI
 - [X] Alexandre:  Definition of "admin" (enrolment tasks etc.) and "user" mailinglists (for communication)